LEARN-LK/lms/Moodle Virtual Class Room (Webinar) .md

 * They can click on the link or resource to access the VCR Classroom.
   <img src="https://github.com/LEARN-LK/lms/blob/master/img/109-stud-vcr3.png?raw=true" alt="image" style="max-width: 100%;width: 500px;">

+<h2> Add VRC Repater Session to Calender   </h2>
+when VRC meeting repeat you can add it to the Calender

+<h3> Step </h3>

+- Copy to VCR meeting link
+- in Moodle Select Dashboard Menu
+- then now you can see calender in dashboard page
+- Select the date VCR Meeting going held
+- then you can add follwong detail (Event title,date,type of event,Description,Location,Duration,Repeat weekly, creating altogether)
+- when VCR session is Repeart you can tick "Repeat this event" button
+- then now  you shoud add count of repaeted week in "Repeat weekly tab"